nagasudhirpulla/django_training/01_setup_application.md

 ## Templates to render views in application
 * Template files should be present in the `templates` folder of the application
-* Variabled passed from the view function can be rendered in HTML using jinja templating as shown in the below example
+* Variables passed from the view function can be rendered in HTML using jinja templating as shown in the below example

 ```html
 <!--MainSite/templates/index.html.j2-->